arwa1551/Blockchain-nd-project2/README.md

 ```
 ### Bugs and Issues

 Have a bug or an issue with this project?
-Open [new issue here](https://github.com/arwa1551/Blockchain-nd-project2/issues) on GitHub
+Open [new issue here](https://github.com/arwa1551/Blockchain-nd-project2/issues) on GitHub.